m8pple/elec50010-2021-verilog-lab/0-tools/readme.md

 2. Install pre-requisite libraries and packages:

     ```sh
-    sudo apt install gperf autoconf bison gcc make
+    sudo apt install gperf autoconf bison gcc make flex g++
     ```

     This should be enough for Ubuntu 20.04, and probably other recent Ubuntus and other distros., though there may be some missing libraries that get reported in the next steps.
+If you get a missing package then you can try `apt get update` and `apt get install _package_name_` to install it.

+    _Updated (2021/10/12) : added `flex` and `g++` needed for most recent 20.04 package list._

 3. Use [GNU autotools](https://en.wikipedia.org/wiki/GNU_Autotools) to generate a configuration script: